-While recognition from the upper echelons is still recognition, employees receiving recognition from their peers is often seen as more meaningful.
+While recognition from the upper echelons is still recognition, employees receiving recognition from their peers is often more meaningful.
 After all, it’s the people on the ground, their colleagues, who really know exactly how they’re performing.
 How you choose to organize this is up to you, whether it’s peer nominations voted for by the whole organization or by a panel of judges.

 Going the extra mile for colleagues, who are, after all, internal customers, or doing something extra special for external customers is often more easily identified by peers than management.
 Peer-to-peer recognition gets everyone involved, and also boosts engagement 24/7.
 Why?
 Because it’s not only ‘the boss’ that employees are trying to impress, it’s their peers as well.